gcallah/BookReviews/jones.md

 philosopher.
 That hardly seems to be a prejudice.

+In a chapter called "The True End of Speech," Jones turns his attention to Berkeley as a philosopher of language and semiotician.
+This is an aspect of Berkeley's thought that has garnered a great deal of attention lately.
+(See, for instance Kenneth Pearce's *Language and the Structure of Berkeley's World*.)
+Jones notes
+that:

+"The arguments Berkeley deploys in this account of language have a 20th century
+field: his introduction of rules of conduct and changes of behavior as tests of whether a term is meaningful are revolutionary.
+He has been thought a precursor of Wittgenstein, Grice, and Austin."
+(384)

 ## Bibliography

 - Oakeshott, Michael (1933) *Experience and Its Modes*, Cambridge: Cambridge